 Dr. Butler: My two favorite treatments are acupuncture and water treadmill.
 Acupuncture benefits everyone and does not have side effects.
-Water treadmill rebuilds muscle mass and the warm water helps relieve soreness and loosens up the muscles.
+Water treadmill rebuilds muscle mass, and the warm water helps relieve soreness and loosen up the muscles.

 What are the benefits of getting therapy?

-Another benefit is to make your dog’s transition to rehab smoother post-surgery.
-“Pre-hab” is rehab before your dog’s surgery and may start approximately 6 weeks prior to surgery.
+Another benefit is to make your dog’s transition to rehab smoother in the post-surgery period.
+“Pre-hab” is rehab before your dog’s surgery and may start approximately six weeks prior to surgery.
 For example, some dogs will come to “pre-hab” to learn the exercises and how to walk on the water treadmill before surgery.
-In addition, some dogs need to get stronger before surgery or would benefit from weight loss before surgery.
-Your dog may recover quicker post-surgery if he’s closer to an ideal weight and isn’t burdening his body with extra pounds.
+In addition, some dogs need to get stronger before surgery, or they may benefit from weight loss before a procedure.
+Additionally, your dog may recover quicker post-surgery if they’re closer to an ideal weight and aren’t burdening their body with extra pounds.

 What are the most common medical conditions that you help treat and heal with these therapies?

-Dr. Butler: In our practice, we most commonly see geriatric dogs with arthritis and neurologic conditions.
+Dr. Butler: In our practice, we most commonly see geriatric dogs (those over the age of five in most breeds) with arthritis and neurologic conditions.
 We also treat dogs that are recovering from back surgeries and knee surgeries.

-What are some of the less common medical conditions, surgeries, or ailments that you treat on canines?
+What are some of the less common medical conditions, surgeries, or ailments that you treat for canines?

-How do you determine which therapies to use for the dog?
+How do you determine which therapies to use for a dog?

 Dr. Butler: Every patient is different and has unique needs.
 Laser is a wonderful therapy, but it is not appropriate for puppies or dogs that have had certain types of cancer.
 We base the recommended exercises on which muscle groups need to be strengthened or stretched.
 Some types of exercises are too strenuous for geriatric dogs, so we pick less difficult exercises.

-What drives how many treatments and the frequency of treatments that the dogs need?
+What determines how many treatments and the frequency of treatments that the dogs need?

-Dr. Butler: Post-op patients often start 1-2 weeks after surgery and have 1-2 sessions weekly for 5-10 weeks.
+Dr. Butler: Post-op patients often start one to two weeks after surgery and have one or two sessions weekly for 5-10 weeks.
 Rehab vets work closely with the surgeons to monitor the patient’s progress.
-Patients with significant muscle loss with need to be treated for a longer period of time.
-Significant muscle loss can occur with only 2 weeks of inactivity, but it can take many weeks to rebuild it.
+Patients with significant muscle loss will need to be treated for a longer period of time.
+Significant muscle loss can occur with only two weeks of inactivity, but it can take many weeks to rebuild it.

 What do you do if a dog will not walk on the land or water treadmill?

 Dr. Butler: We have only had a few patients that would not do the water treadmill.
 In those cases, we will try the land treadmill.
-If that does not work, then we adjust the in-house therapeutic exercises and home exercises to make up for no treadmill use.
+If that does not work, then we adjust the in-house therapeutic exercises and home exercises to make up for the lack of treadmill use.

 How should owners find a rehab practitioner?
 What should an owner look for in a provider?

-Dr. Butler: Owners should talk to their regular vet or surgeon about finding and using a rehab provider.
+Dr. Butler: Pet owners should talk to their regular veterinarian or surgeon about finding and using a canine rehab provider.
 In addition to obtaining a referral, owners can review the rehab vet’s credentials, experience, website, treatment packages available, and available equipment.
 Owners may also search provider listings online for the American Association of Rehabilitation Practitioners (AARV), the Canine Rehabilitation Institute (CRI), and the Certified Canine Rehabilitation Practitioner (CCRP).

-Are most rehab drop-off programs in which the dog stays at the facility for multiple hours without the owner?
+Do most rehab drop-off programs require that the dog stays at the facility for multiple hours without the owner?
 What are the benefits of a drop-off program versus an in-person appointment with the dog?

-Dr. Butler: Each rehab practice has their own way of scheduling.
-Many facilities have a drop off program, but some schedule the water treadmill and therapy visits as 30 minute or one hour appointments.
-Drop off appointments allow us to use multiple modalities throughout the day - laser, acupuncture, e-stim, massage, etc. - and then allow the pet to rest in between.
+Dr. Butler: Each rehab practice has its own way of scheduling.
+Many facilities have a drop-off program, but some schedule the water treadmill and therapy visits as 30-minute or one-hour appointments.
+Drop-off appointments allow us to use multiple modalities throughout the day, including laser, acupuncture, e-stim, massage, etc., and then allow the pet to rest in between.
 Scheduled appointments work well for dogs with separation anxiety that do not do well spending the day away from home or their owners.

 Dr. Butler: I always recommend homework for my patients.
-Human physical therapists always send home exercises for their patients and we find it is also helpful for dogs.
-The patients that I work with that have owners who are dedicated about doing home exercises always make the best progress.
+Human physical therapists always send home exercises for their patients, and we find it is also helpful for dogs.
+The patients that I work with that have owners who are dedicated in doing home exercises always make the best progress.

 What do you love most about being a rehab veterinarian?

-What else you like to tell pet owners about veterinary rehabilitation?
+What else do you like to tell pet owners about veterinary rehabilitation?